 Lifeway Lite Probiotic Farmer Cheese

-If you’re a lactose-intolerant cheese lover, this kefir-based, crumbly salad-topper may be for you.
-Kefir, a tangy, sour-tasting drink made from fermented cow's milk, is 99% lactose-free and contains 12 key cultures for a happy, healthy belly.
+If you're a lactose-intolerant cheese lover, this kefir-based, crumbly salad-topper may be for you.
+Kefir, a tangy, sour-tasting drink made from fermented cow's milk, is 99 percent lactose-free and is packed with probiotics for a happy, healthy belly.

 The Bottom Line: This cheese is a go!
 "This product is minimally processed and is a good source of calcium.
 Overall, it's not a bad way to get some probiotics in," says Koszyk.